LoginRadius/docs/content/guide/passwordless-login/index.md

 The LoginRadius Identity Platform provides the Passwordless Login method to enable your consumers to log in without providing a password.
 Upon initiating a Passwordless Login, an OTP/link is sent to your consumer's registered phone number or email address.
 When the OTP/link is verified, the consumer will be logged into their account.

+This guide explains how to configure the Passwordless Login for your consumers.

 > Note: Your consumer will still need to register by providing a password.
 After registering, the consumer will have the option to log in without a password.

 You can implement the Passwordless Login method in two following ways: